2016 Charleroi slashing: Background

 The attack was one of a series of attacks on Belgian police officers in 2016, including the stabbing of two officers on 7 September 2016 in Molenbeek and the 5 October 2016 stabbing of Brussels police officers.

-Stabbing
+Slashing

 According to accounts of Belgian police and prosecutors, the attack began just before 4:00 p.m., when the perpetrator approached two officers stationed at the checkpoint at the front of the police headquarters, immediately pulled a machete from the sports bag he carried and swung it violently toward the officer's heads.
 A third officer posted nearby shot the assailant.
 The attacker is reported to have said "Allahu Akbar" during the attack.
 Prime Minister Charles Michel said the incident is believed to be a terrorist attack, which would make it the first terrorist attack in Belgium since the Brussels bombings in March.
 The Islamic State of Iraq and the Levant claimed responsibility for the attack.